 When you apply for the Supplemental Nutrition Assistance Program (SNAP), your food stamps eligibility in North Dakota is determined by the Department of Human Services (DHS).
 The DHS uses income and several other factors to help determine your eligibility for these benefits.

-If you are unsure of your qualifications for the program, you may still submit an application for consideration.
+If you are unsure of your qualifications for the program, you may still submit an application for consideration and go through the application process.
 Using a SNAP calculator can also help you determine if you might qualify for assistance.
 It is also important to keep in mind that your eligibility may change over time.

 As circumstances change, the DHS requires you to renew your benefits and report any new information that could affect your eligibility.
 Likewise, failing to follow the program rules may result in you losing your eligibility.
 Read on to discover how to qualify for food stamps and maintain your benefits throughout the year.